Why you should try wild camping

 Where can I wild camp in the UK?

-If you live in Scotland, or live close, then feel smug.
+If you live in Scotland, or close by, then feel smug.
 Wild camping is completely legal in Scotland, so long as you obey the rules.
 As part of Scotland’s Land Reform Act 2003, you are allowed to camp on most unenclosed land.
-Check out Visit Scotland’s website for more details and familiarise yourself with the Scottish Outdoor Access Code.
+Check out Visit Scotland’s advice for more details and familiarise yourself with the Scottish Outdoor Access Code.

 England, Wales and Northern Ireland

 Unfortunately, in these three countries it’s not as simple as Scotland.
-The only place you’re allowed to wild camp legally in England and Wales is Dartmoor National Park.
-Just make sure you don’t camp in the military ranges when they’re in use or about to be used (nope – never done that…).
-Check Dartmoor’s website for further information.
+The only place you’re allowed to wild camp legally in England and Wales until recently was Dartmoor National Park.
+Following a High Court ruling in January 2023 this right was removed after 35 years.
+Certain landowners in the park are allowing wild camping on their land within the park without seeking permission first, and Cycling UK would recommend checking Dartmoor’s website for further information.

-Outside of Dartmoor, it’s possible your wild camping experience might be trespass – which is a civil offence, and not a criminal one requiring the police – unless you resist moving on, which is when it might be seen as aggravated trespass.
+Outside of Dartmoor and other areas which have byelaws criminalising wild camping (eg lands owned by Forestry England and National Trust, and the Peak District and Lake District National Parks), it’s possible your wild camping experience might be trespass – which is a civil offence, and not a criminal one requiring the police – unless you resist moving on, which is when it might be seen as aggravated trespass.

 If you’re asked to move on by the landowner or land users respect the request.
 You do have some rights, if you’re injured and can’t move on for instance, but do always try and ask for permission before setting up if there’s someone and somewhere obvious to ask.